 Guidance, Policies and Procedures

-All staff are aware of relevant Government guidance connected to Child Protection and Safeguarding including: Keeping Children Safe in Education (Sept 2016), Working Together to Safeguard Children (2015, latest amendment Feb 2017 minor amendment to the guidance to add the definition of child sexual exploitation) and Child Sexual Exploitation: definition and guidance for practitioners (Feb 2017).
-The Aspire Academy’s Child Protection & Safeguarding Policy September 2017 is reviewed on an ongoing basis and is presented to Governors for ratification.
+All staff are aware of relevant Government guidance connected to Child Protection and Safeguarding including: Keeping Children Safe in Education September 2018, Working Together to Safeguard Children July 2018 and Child Sexual Exploitation: definition and guidance for practitioners (Feb 2017).
+The Aspire Academy’s Child protection and Safeguarding Policy – September 2018 is reviewed on an ongoing basis and is presented to Governors for ratification.

 Members of Staff Responsible for Safeguarding